Why People Believe Strangers on the Internet More than Brands

 They risk livelihood.

-That immediacy is what gives their words weight.
+That vulnerability is exactly what gives their words weight.

 Where companies get this wrong